ome/omero-documentation/developers/Omero/Cpp.rst

 Using the library
 -----------------

-To use :ref:`OmeroCpp <developers/Omero/Cpp>` it is necessary to point your compiler and linker at the mentioned directories above.
+To use |OmeroCpp| it is necessary to point your compiler and linker at the mentioned directories above.
 A simple Gnu ` Makefile <http://www.gnu.org/software/make/>`_ might look like this (`download </ome/attachment/wiki/OmeroCpp/Makefile>`_